Speck of Chaos

-The term quantum chaos, as used in this work, refers to properties of the spectrum and eigenstates that are similar to those found in full random matrices, such as strongly correlated eigenvalues~\cite{HaakeBook,Guhr1998,StockmannBook} and eigenstates close to random vectors~\cite{Chirikov1985,Casati1993,Flambaum1994,Zelevinsky1996,Santos2012PRE,Borgonovi2016}.
+The term quantum chaos, as used in this work, refers to properties of the spectrum and eigenstates that are similar to those found in full random matrices, such as strongly correlated eigenvalues~\cite{HaakeBook,Guhr1998,StockmannBook} and eigenstates close to random vectors~\cite{Chirikov1985,Casati1993,Flambaum1994,Zelevinsky1996,Santos2012PRE,Borgonovi2016,Zyczkowski1990}.
 Level statistics as in random matrices are found also in some integrable models, but they are caused by finite-size effects~\cite{Sorathia2012,Torres2019} or change abruptly upon tiny variations of the Hamiltonian parameters~\cite{Benet2003,Relano2004}.
-Less consensual definitions of quantum chaos include the short-time exponential growth of the so-called out-of-time ordered correlator~\cite{Maldacena2016PRD,Rozenbaum2017,Hashimoto2017,Garcia2018,Jalabert2018,Chavez2019}, but the same behavior appears also near critical points of integrable models~\cite{Pappalardi2018,Hummel2019,Pilatowsky2019,Xu2020}, and diffusive transport~\cite{Jin2015,Iadecola2019,BertiniARXIV}, although ballistic transport has been observed also in the chaotic XXZ model with a single defect~\cite{Brenes2018}.
+Other definitions of quantum chaos include the short-time exponential growth of out-of-time order correlators~\cite{Maldacena2016PRD,Rozenbaum2017,Hashimoto2017,Garcia2018,Jalabert2018,Chavez2019} and diffusive transport~\cite{Jin2015,Iadecola2019,BertiniARXIV}, although exponential behaviors of four-point correlation functions appear also near critical points of integrable models~\cite{Pappalardi2018,Hummel2019,Pilatowsky2019,Xu2020,HashimotoARXIV} and ballistic transport has been observed in the chaotic single-defect XXZ model~\cite{Brenes2018}.

-The one-dimensional (1D) clean spin-1/2 XXZ model is an interacting integrable system, whose transport behavior has been extensively studied~\cite{Zotos1999,BertiniARXIV}.
+The one-dimensional clean spin-1/2 XXZ model represents an interacting integrable system, whose transport behavior has been extensively studied~\cite{Zotos1999,BertiniARXIV}.
 In 2004, it was shown that the model becomes chaotic if a single site has a Zeeman splitting different from that on the other sites~\cite{Santos2004} (see also~\cite{Santos2011,Gubin2012}).
-At first, it was thought that the transport behavior of this single-defect XXZ model was diffusive~\cite{Barisic2009}, but it was later found to be ballistic~\cite{Brenes2018}.
+At first, it was thought that the transport behavior of this single-defect XXZ model was diffusive~\cite{Barisic2009}, but it was later concluded that it is ballistic~\cite{Brenes2018}.
 In spite of that, the model shows all the expected properties of chaotic many-body quantum systems.
 As the system size increases, level repulsion and chaotic eigenstates emerge for smaller defect amplitudes~\cite{Torres2014PRE}, local observables satisfy the diagonal eigenstate thermalization hypothesis (ETH) \cite{Torres2014PRE,TorresKollmar2015}, and the system's long-time dynamics manifest spectral correlations~\cite{Torres2017Philo}.